Greenwood 11, St. Joseph's 1 (5 inn.)

-MILLERSBURG — Kyle Corkle, Tyler Sherman, Sam Myers, and Bryce Danko each ran twice for the Wildcats during the TVL contest.
+MILLERSTOWN — Kyle Corkle, Tyler Sherman, Sam Myers, and Bryce Danko each scored twice for the Wildcats during the TVL contest.

 Gage Wirth and Gavin Jones recorded two RBIs each.
-Wirth hit a home run as he goes 1-for-3 at the plate, while Jones goes 1-for-2.
-On the mound Jones had two strikeouts and threw a 0.54 strike percentage.
+Wirth added a homer for the Wildcats (6-6 overall, 6-3 TVL).

 Greenwood 11, St. Joseph's 1 (5 innings)